007hyno/moodle_automation/README.md

-## Are you bored of login again and again to your moodle for academic attendance so here we have
+## Are you bored of login again and again to your moodle for academic attendance?
+## give a try to python
 # Moodle_automation
 <b>Moodle automation</b> is a python Programme to open, login and visit respected subjects in the Moodle.
 ## Requirement